 - Sew the two ends of elastic together.
 Now you will need to mark four equal sections on the elastic.
 This will be used to match each seam allowance to make sure your elastic is even.

 - Pin the elastic to top of your pajama pants.
 Making sure your edges are even.

 - Sew your elastic at one of the seam allowances as show.
 This will help to keep the elastic in place.
 At the top of the elastic, sew your all the way around the band

 - After you secure the elastic, fold the fabric over at the crease to form casing.

 - *Your elastic will be inside the casing.

 - Now sew the bottom edge of the fabric to secure it.

 To form the hem measure 1 inch from the bottom.
 Press flat.

 Now stitch close the edge of the fabric, and your hem will be done.

 I hope you find this tutorial easy enough to try.
-If you would like some more information about a pajama pattern click here.
+If you have any questions, please feel free to contact me here.